lightning/bolts/07-routing-gossip.md

   that it wants the `reply_channel_range` to refer to
   - MUST set `first_blocknum` to the first block it wants to know channels for
   - MUST set `number_of_blocks` to 1 or greater.
+  - MAY append an additional `query_channel_range_tlv`, which specifies the type of extended information it would like to receive.

 The receiver of `query_channel_range`:
   - if it has not sent all `reply_channel_range` to a previously received `query_channel_range` from this sender: